 For menu signs, I wrote on chalkboard paper to create each hot dog creation “recipe,” then mounted the sticky-backed chalkboard paper to the kraft paper with a tongue depressor between the layers to create a sign.
 I stuck the signs in simple ceramic milk bottles with baker’s twine tied about the neck for easy sign holders!

 Puppy Dog Birthday Party Menu

 Being a puppy party, we had to serve “dogs” – hot dogs!
-We’re not a big hot dog eating family, but I did find some Coleman’s organic hot dogs at our grocery store and they were very tasty.
-I scoured Pinterest for the best “hot dog recipes” to create our hot dog bar, and posted the signs with the suggested recipes behind the food platters.
+We’re not a big hot dog eating family, but I found Coleman’s organic hot dogs and they were tasty.
+I scoured Pinterest for the best “hot dog recipes” to create our hot dog bar, and posted signs with suggested recipes.

 - Grilled hot dogs

 - Grilled sausages